joelparkerhenderson/wordbooks/pages/business-intelligence/index.md

 # Business intelligence (BI)

 Business intelligence (BI) refers to the processes, tools, and technologies that businesses use to collect, analyze, and present data for better decision-making.
 BI enables businesses to make data-driven decisions, rather than relying on intuition or guesswork.
-By using data to inform their decisions, businesses can reduce risk, optimize operations, and identify new opportunities for growth.
+BI can reduce risk, optimize operations, and identify new opportunities for growth.

 Examples of BI: